Horace Mann Educators (HMN)

 6. Net Premiums Earned

-When analyzing Horace Mann Educators’s net premiums earned over the last two years, we can see that growth accelerated to 7.4% annually.
-Since two-year net premiums earned grew slower than total revenue over this period, it’s implied that other line items such as investment income grew at a faster rate.
-These additional streams do play a key role in the bottom line, but their impact can vary.
-While some firms have excelled in consistently investing their float, sudden shifts in the fixed income and equity markets can heavily sway short-term performance.
+When analyzing Horace Mann Educators’s net premiums earned over the last two years, we can see that growth accelerated to 7.9% annually.
+Since two-year net premiums earned grew faster than total revenue over this period, it's implied that other line items such as investment income grew at a slower rate.
+While these supplementary streams affect the bottom line, their contribution can fluctuate.
+Some firms have been more successful and consistent in investing their float over the long term, but sharp movements in the fixed income and equity markets can play a substantial role in short-term performance.

 7. Combined Ratio